Gold vs. Silver: Why Silver is a Better Investment than Gold

 To get a clear picture of why investors should look at silver as an alternative to gold or even as a standalone investment, we first need to understand the commodity itself.
 As with most commodities, silver is subject to the laws of supply and demand.
 The price of gold on the other hand often moves due to crisis.
 This difference makes silver an attractive investment.

 Like all metals, the principal source of silver is mining.
-In 2019, 26.5 million metric tons were produced.
+In 2021, 822.6 million ounces were produced.
 Silver is one of the world's most in-demand metals and silver mining companies are popular investments.
 But most silver is actually mined as a by-product in the mining of other metal ores.
 Pure silver ore is relatively rare.

 Most of the world's silver (57%) is mined in the Americas.
 Of note, Mexico and Peru provide about 40% of the world's production of silver.
 China, Russia, and Australia make up a further 22%.